 Lincoln Prairie Grass Trail

 Whether you want to quietly pedal or jog briskly, the Lincoln Prairie Grass Trail is an excellent place to experience sights between Mattoon and Charleston.
-With 2 miles of paved surface and 10 miles of aggregate surface, jogging, walking, equestrian riding and biking permitted.
+With 12 miles of paved surface for walking, equestrian riding and biking.
 This was a "rails-to-trails" project, in which railroad tracks were removed and the trail was constructed.

 Charleston Parks and Recreation Department